Sorting an Array in PHP

 What is PHP?

-PHP is a scripting language for web development with open source and can be integrated into HTML code.
+PHP is an open-source scripting language for web development and can be integrated into HTML code.
 PHP is known for its flexibility and large developer community.
 PHP is compatible with several operating systems, such as Windows, Linux, and macOS, and supports various databases, including MySQL, PostgreSQL, and SQLite.

 What is an array in PHP?